Ophelia Marie: Biography

-Born in Willemstad, Curaçao, Ophelia performed as a young girl in a group called the "Five O's", which performed at church functions.
+Born in Willemstad, Curaçao to Dominican parents, Ophelia grew to appreciate music from a very young age as a result of her father's musical prowess.
+At the age of 9 she moved to the village of Pointe Michel, Dominica, where she attended the St. Luke's Primary School.
+As a young girl, she was part of a group called the "Five O's", which performed at church functions.

 Her husband and manager, McCarthy Marie, encouraged her to start her solo career.
-Her first recording was "Ay Dominique," a "lament for Dominica as the country underwent political problems in the 1970s".
+Her first recording was "Aie Dominique," a "lament for Dominica as the country underwent political problems in the 1970s".
 The song became a popular anthem among Dominicans, and she began recording with Gordon Henderson, placing herself at the forefront of cadence-lypso.
+Her debut recording album was the self-titled "Ophelia", which went on to sell 100,000 copies.

 She has often sung about women's issues, a rarity at the time, and was among the first women to sing at the Théâtre Noir, Cirque d’Hiver and the Théâtre de la Renaissance.
 She was the first non-French winner of the Maracas d’Or Award from Société Pernod, and has been awarded International Women's Year in 1985, the Sisserou Award of Honour (the second highest award in Dominica), a Lifetime Award in 2005 and a Golden Drum Award in 1984.
 In 2005, Ophelia hosted the fifth Dynamith d'Or Caribbean Music Awards.
 She has inspired CHS's own Charmed Simplicity "BIG UP".